Mistakes to avoid on a plant-based diet

 Some foods vegetarian or vegan foods can actually be heavily processed.
 They can also be high in salt or sugar.
 Some “meat” alternatives can also be full of processed ingredients or chemicals.
 As with any food, make sure you read the label.

-Looking for organic supplements?
-Explore our range of Vegan & Vegetarian friendly Supplements
+Looking for powerful plant-based supplements with zero additives?
+Explore our range of Vegan & Vegetarian-friendly Supplements

 Want to hear more from our nutritionists?
 Sign up to our email newsletter for insights and exclusive offers: